INSIGHT: Is ARA Ready for Mandatory MFMs from January 1, 2026?

 Ports of Rotterdam and Antwerp/Bruges have made the installation of MFMs mandatory, however so far, we have not seen strong evidence to suggest that the MFM deliveries will adhere to ISO 22192 (similar to SS648 in Singapore).

-It should be emphasized that the bunker license issued by the Port of Rotterdam clearly adopts ISO 22192 and makes it mandatory (with the exception of some requirements).
+It should be emphasized that the bunker license issued by the Port of Rotterdam clearly adopts clause 9 of ISO 22192 and makes it mandatory (with the exception of some requirements).
 Below extract from bunker license (point 4.5.2).

 The uncertainty is further exacerbated by the fact that the fuel transporters have adopted new ADN guidelines which, according to their interpretation, prohibit the open manual measurements of bunker fuel oil.